Special Period: International relations

-Economic impact
+Long-term impact

-From the start of the crisis to 1995, Cuba saw its gross domestic product shrink 35%, and it took another five years for it to reach pre-crisis levels, comparable to the length seen during the Great Recession in the United States.
-Agricultural production fell 47%, construction fell by 74%, and manufacturing capacity fell 90%.
+From the start of the crisis to 1995, Cuba saw its gross domestic product shrink 35%, and it took another five years for it to reach pre-crisis levels, comparable to the length seen during the Great Recession in the United States, and five years shorter than the time it took in Russia following the collapse of the Soviet Union.
+Agricultural production fell 47%, construction fell by 75%, and manufacturing capacity fell 90%.
 Much of this decline stemmed from a stoppage in oil exports from the former Eastern Bloc.

 In response, the Cuban government implemented a series of austerity policies.
 The Cuban government eliminated 15 ministries, and cut defense spending by 86%.
 During this time, the government maintained and increased spending on various forms of welfare, such as healthcare and social services.
 From 1990 to 1994, the share of gross domestic product spent on healthcare increased 13%, and the share spent on welfare increased 29%.
 Such policy priorities have led to historian Helen Yaffe dubbing them "humanistic austerity".